weihaipy/saiorm/docs/index.rst

 - use IN or BETWEEN should pass a tuple or list.

-- The default parallel relationship is AND,use tuple or list with the first item "or" to toggle to "or".
+- The default parallel relationship with the next condition is AND,use tuple or list with the first item "or" to toggle to "or".

 - condition will be equals value,or pass a tuple or list, and set the first item to change it.